Halitosis or bad breath is most commonly caused by infrequent, or ineffective, brushing and flossing

-- brush twice daily with fluoridated toothpaste and be sure to floss daily – flossing will help remove the bacteria that your toothbrush can’t reach!
+- Floss daily to remove the bacteria your toothbrush can’t reach

 If bad breath persists, your dentist or hygienist can help with a diagnosis and provide information on how you can reverse it.
 If we suspect that the malodour is systemic, we will also point you in the direction of someone who can help you identify and overcome this.